 Three-Layer Security Solution

 Sending cryptocurrency from the wallet requires three security measures, more than you’ll see from the typical crypto app and even most hardware wallets.
-To send assets from any Arculus wallet, you’ll need a biometric or password login to the app, a PIN to send, and the physical Arculus card.
+To send assets from any Arculus wallet, you’ll need your personal biometrics (face ID or fingerprint), a PIN, and the physical Arculus card.

-The card employs NFC technology, the same used to tap-to-pay using your phone, smartwatch, or credit card at the checkout counter.
-But without your other login info, the card alone doesn’t allow sending crypto.
+The card employs NFC communication technology, the same type used to tap-to-pay using your phone, smartwatch, or credit card at the checkout counter.
+Your private keys are generated on the card and never leave it.
+The NFC communication ensures that your keys are never online, and stay safe and secure.

 Works with Most Popular Currencies